-To get the full benefit of match play in your regimen, you must play matches of all types and not just four and five star matches.
-Insisting on only playing four and five star matches is one of the biggest reasons that players fail to play enough matches.
+To get the full benefit of match play in your regimen, you must play matches of all types and not just four-star and five-star matches.
+Insisting on only playing these types of matches is one of the biggest reasons that players fail to play enough matches.